-3. 3.
-Federal Energy Regulatory Commission (FERC)
+3. Federal Energy Regulatory Commission (FERC)

 The FERC PURPA Rule allows "Qualifying Geothermal Facilities", up to 80 MW, within one mile between separate geothermal facilities.
-One proposed change would maintain the 80 MW facility rule, but would eliminate the one mile restriction.

 The development density of a geothermal anomaly will be naturally limited by the amount of heat that can be delivered from the reservoir to a surface utilization facility.
 Generally, this is related to surface acreage in the range of one MW per five to forty (5-40) acres.
 Expressed another way, one square mile of surface area over a geothermal reservoir may be able to support development of power generation facilities in the range of 16 to 128 MW.